tom-doerr/perplexity_search/README.md

 plexsearch
 ```

 In interactive mode, you can type your queries one by one.
-Type `exit` to quit the interactive session.
+Type `exit` or press `Ctrl-D` to quit the interactive session.

 ```bash
 # Basic search